rust-lang/reference/src/items/enumerations.md

 then the discriminant can be directly chosen and accessed.

 These enumerations can be cast to integer types with the `as` operator by a [numeric cast].
-The enumeration can optionaly specify which integer each discriminant gets by following the variant name with `=` and then an integer literal.
+The enumeration can optionally specify which integer each discriminant gets by following the variant name with `=` and then an integer literal.
 If the first variant in the declaration is unspecified, then it is set to zero.
 For every unspecified discriminant, it is set to one higher than the